HiveMinds/SSL4Tor/Readme.md

  --set-server-ssh-onion <server ssh onion>.onion
 ```

-### When you SSH

-Then ssh into your server with the command you got.
-E.g.:
+## Passwordless SSH into server

+As a side affect, you can now ssh into your server, from anywhere in the world,
+safely and passwordless:

 ```bash
 torsocks ssh ubuntu_username@31415926535abc...onion
 ```

+(It uses your unique, private & public ssh-key pair for authentication.)

 ## Developer Requirements